SuperFola/SmallGameLibrary/CODING_STYLE.md

 Prefer using `sf::Vector2i` when possible, instead of `sf::Vector2u`, to avoid a lot of casts.

+## inheritance

+If a method of a given class should be public, but the class can be derived from, and this method is a getter / setter for all the children, then it should be marked as `final`.

 # Documentation

 Every class, method, function and constant must be documented following doxygen convention.